rsnpj/notes-site/notes/Year_3/Recommender_Systems/Content-Based_Filtering.md

 -   All documents represented by vectors of equal length
 -   A vector of term weights
+-   Dimensions are a subset of the dictionary of the relevant terms
 -   In an n-dimensional space
-    -   Dimension is a term from the dictionary of the corpus
+    -   **Dimension** is a term from the dictionary of the corpus
-    -   Weight is the degree of association between the document and the term
+    -   **Weight** is the degree of association between the document and the term

 ## Feature extraction/selection procedure